Quarantine pests

 The root knot nematodes Meloidogyne chitwoodi and Meloidogyne fallax are closely related species that live in soil and plant material.
 The nematodes’ life cycle consists of three stages: egg, larva and the adult stage.

 Meloidogyne chitwoodi and Meloidogyne fallax have many different species of plant as hosts.
-The potato is the root knot nematodes’ preferred host, but it can also live on carrot, sugar beet and all type of grass, including cereals.
+The potato is the root knot nematodes’ preferred host, but it can also live on carrot, sugar beet and all types of grass, including cereals.
 Nematodes are not dangerous for human beings but are a threat to potato crops if they spread.

 Symptoms